 Preparing for Your First Baseball Practice

 The first thing you have to think about is the level of players you’re coaching.
-The kind of plan you create for a travel baseball practice shouldn’t be exactly the same as the kind you’d use for a recreational team or summer camp.
+The kind of plan you create for a travel baseball team practice shouldn’t be exactly the same as the kind you’d use for a recreational team or baseball league.

 With that said, remember that they’re kids and while it’s important to start developing good habits and skills at a young age, one of your primary goals as a youth baseball coach should be to drive your players’ love for the sport – so have fun.